rethyxyz/4chan_media_scraper/README.md

-# rethyxyz-4chan-scraper
+# 4chan-scraper
-- Insert link(s) to thread(s)

-All media (webm, jpg, jpeg, png...) are automatically downloaded to your current working directory.
+All links with matching file extensions (webm, jpg, jpeg, png...) are automatically downloaded to your current working directory.

+## Usage
+- `4chan-scraper.sh $LINK1 $LINK2 $LINK3 ...`